American urban history: Reformers

-Social reformers emerged in the 1890s, most famously Jane Addams Enter large complex network of reformers based at Hull House in Chicago.
-They were less interested in civil service reform or revising the city charter, and concentrated instead on the needs of working class housing, child labor, sanitation and welfare.
+Social reformers emerged in the 1890s, most famously Jane Addams and the large complex network of reformers based at Hull House in Chicago.
+They were less interested in civil service reform or revising the city charter and concentrated instead on the needs of working class housing, child labor, sanitation and welfare.
 Protestant churches promoted their own group of reformers, mostly women activists demanding prohibition or sharp reductions in the baleful influence of the saloon in damaging family finances and causing family violence.

 Rural America was increasingly won over by the prohibitionists, but they rarely had success in the larger cities, where they were staunchly opposed by the large German and Irish elements.
-However, the Women's Christian Temperance Union became well organized in cities of every size, and taught middle-class women the techniques of organization, proselytizing, and propaganda.
-Many of the WCTU veterans graduated into the woman's suffrage movement.
-Moving relentlessly from West to East, became the vote for women in state after state, and finally nationwide in 1920.
+However, the Woman's Christian Temperance Union (WCTU) became well organized in cities and taught middle-class women the techniques of organization, proselytizing, and propaganda.
+Many of the WCTU veterans graduated into the women's suffrage movement.

-School reform was high on the agenda, since local machine politicians used the jobs in the contracts, promote the party interest, rather than the needs of the students.
-After examining late 19th century reform movements in New York, Philadelphia, St. Louis, San Francisco and Chicago, historian David Tyack concludes that "what the structural reformers wanted to do, then, was to replace a rather mechanical form of public bureaucracy, which was permeated with 'illegitimate' lay influence, with a streamlined 'professional' bureaucracy in which lay control was carefully filtered through a corporate school board.
+School reform was high on the agenda, since local machine politicians used the jobs in the contracts to promote the party interest rather than the needs of the students.
+After examining late 19th century reform movements in New York, Philadelphia, St. Louis, San Francisco and Chicago, historian David Tyack concludes "what the structural reformers wanted to do, then, was to replace a rather mechanical form of public bureaucracy, which was permeated with 'illegitimate' lay influence, with a streamlined 'professional' bureaucracy in which lay control was carefully filtered through a corporate school board.